Last updated May 2, 2018

 More than that, a steady source of income from maintenance plans will allow you to pick and choose the clients you really want to work with, and will afford you the luxury of passing on projects which are less profitable, less enjoyable, or both.

 Here’s why recurring revenue is literally the Holy Grail of WordPress consulting:

 - You receive money in your bank account on a monthly basis, without incurring any additional administrative costs, like invoicing, calling, collecting, etc.

-- WordPress maintenance plans and the associated actions can be systemized, delegated, or even outsourced, so that you personally don’t have to be involved.
-You can even employ people to run that side of the business as a distinct standalone entity
+- WordPress maintenance plans and associated actions can be systemized, delegated, or even outsourced, so you personally don’t have to be involved.
+You can even employ people to run that side of the business as a distinct standalone entity.

-- WordPress Maintenance plans are usually extended to existing customers, which means the business cost of customer acquisition is significantly lower – the cost of acquiring customers is one of today’s biggest business expenses, and this strategy bypasses that cost
+- WordPress Maintenance plans are usually extended to existing customers, which means the cost of customer acquisition is significantly lower.
+The cost of acquiring customers is one of today’s biggest business expenses and this strategy bypasses that cost.

 A Word on Terminology Around WordPress Maintenance Plans

-It is far better to refer to this segment of your business as ‘WordPress Care Plans’ rather than ‘WordPress Maintenance Plans’, simply because of the connotations associated with maintenance itself.
-The word ‘maintenance’ evokes mostly negative images, e.g. auto maintenance, home maintenance, etc., all of which are costly, labor-intensive actions that people are turned off by and don’t want to pay for.
+It is far better to refer to this segment of your business as "WordPress Care Plans" rather than "WordPress Maintenance Plans", simply because of the connotations associated with maintenance itself.
+The word "maintenance" evokes mostly negative images (e.g. auto maintenance, home maintenance, etc.); most of which are costly, labor-intensive actions that people are turned off by and don’t want to pay for.

 Instead of a grudge buy, the WordPress Care Plan thus becomes a package of benefits to a client.
 Instead of paying for maintenance, your client is investing in website support, and the value your client receives makes the investment pay for itself.